aquarium and pond answers, information, articles, resources

 A FEW SUGGESTED VEGGIE FILTER/BOG PLANTS (& Online Sources to purchase them)

-Pond Bog Plants for Veggie Palnt Filter
+Pond Bog Plants for Veggie Plant Filter

 Water Iris